Table of Contents

 We also have a dual budget process, which includes the Legislative Budget Board (controlled by Speaker and the Lt.
 Governor) and the Executive Budget Office (controlled by the governor).
 The Legislative Budget Board, a more recent creation, usually gets more attention from the legislature than the Executive Budget Office – for obvious reasons.
 In recent years, governors have often not even bothered to propose a budget.

 The area of governmental policy that deals with taxation and spending is fiscal policy.
 The traditional Texas fiscal policy is the achievement of a balanced budget through a low tax policy and a low spending policy.
-Our tax policy calls for low, regressive taxes – lower, in fact, than all but three or four other states.
+Our tax policy calls for low, regressive taxes - lower, in fact, than all but three or four other states.
 Refer to your text for a complete discussion on regressive vs. progressive taxation.
 Keep in mind, though, that regressive taxes tend to hit the hardest the people who can least afford to pay.
 Progressive taxes tend to hit the hardest the people who can most afford to pay.
-The sales tax, for example, is our single most important tax and our most productive tax, but it is highly regressive.
+Texas’s total state revenue in 2023 came from state taxes (45%), state nontax revenues such as fees and interest (19%), and federal funds (36%).
+Of the state taxes, the sales tax was our single most important tax and our most productive tax, accounting for 51% of all state tax revenue ... but it is a highly regressive tax and hurts lower- and middle-income Texans.
 Other taxes (property, gross receipts, etc.) bring in little revenue.
-Texas’s total tax revenue is 60% of all revenue, most of which is from the sales tax.
-Our nontax revenues (federal grants, land revenues, etc) account for 40% of state revenues.

 Our spending policy calls for low spending for public programs.
 Spending directives by the legislature are the most important factor in determining the level of state services in Texas.
 Historically, those spending levels have been low.
 State spending for public assistance, for example, ranks Texas near the bottom of the fifty states in public assistance available to indigent people.
-Public education is our largest single expenditure.
-In order, our remaining expenditures are public higher education, public welfare, public transportation, public health programs, public safety programs and administrative costs.
+Public education is our largest single budget expenditure.
+In order, our remaining budget expenditures are health and human services, and public safety and criminal justice.

 In recent years, taxes have remained relatively low because of the growth in the Texas economy.
-The economic growth of Texas in the 1990s rested substantially on growth in the service industry.
+Unfortunately, the economic growth of Texas in the recent decades has rested substantially on growth in the service industry, which provides predominately lower paying jobs.
 If Texas is going to maintain the same tax base it must depend on economic growth.
-If the economy goes through bad times in the future, as it has in the past, our lower and middle income tax payers will be hard hit by the structure of the Texas tax system.
+If the economy goes through bad times in the future, as it has in the past, our lower- and middle-income tax payers will be hard hit by the structure of the Texas tax system.

 Issues in Texas Politics